The Victorian Government has announced it will be decriminalising sex work.

 There are no immediate changes to obligations and requirements for sex work service providers, brothel managers and small owner operators.

-We are seeking feedback on how decriminalisation should be implemented in the community and how it will affect your business.
+We sought feedback on how decriminalisation should be implemented in the community and how it will affect your business.

 More information about the decriminalisation of sex work in Victoria can be found at vic.gov.au/sex-work-decriminalisation